Documentation

 Example

-gqlgrab search session.json 'user' --regex
+gqlgrab search session.json 'user' --type query

 list